EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 Battle Cinematics is a director, not a battle renderer.
 A supported presentation host still owns the world, sprites, models and animation it provides.

-**v1.4.1 compatibility:** **[Gen2Recomped](https://github.com/UNDERdecoded/Gen2Recomped) 0.7.49 + [Dramatic Shapes](https://github.com/UNDERdecoded/Gen2Recomped/releases/tag/v0.7.47) 0.7.47 release payload** is now validated across RBY, GSC/Crystal, Prism and Emerald with the caveats below. **[Battle Art Voxel Fork](https://github.com/absol89/DramaticShapeVoxelMod) 1.10.8 + the current Legendary visual stack** is runtime-validated on Gen 1, including caves with normal BC choreography.
-Direct [Stadium 2 Importer](https://github.com/Deftones565/gen1recomp-mod-stadium2-importer) **0.14.2** retains its accepted Gen 1 + Gen 2 Kenney/custom/native-arena/Phenac coverage; [CBE](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) 2.0 and [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) 1.0 retain their accepted cross-generation support.
-Other rows keep their own exact version pins and caveats.
+**v1.4.4 compatibility:** **[Stadium2 Overworld Models](https://github.com/randyadr/Gen2-3D-Sprites) 0.4.33** now has runtime-accepted modern live-world Secondary View on the tested Gen 2 path: live voxel environment, live Stadium Pokémon, provider weather, provider UI excluded from the private PiP, and both touch/mouse PiP dragging retained.
+Direct [Stadium 2 Importer](https://github.com/Deftones565/gen1recomp-mod-stadium2-importer) **0.14.4 / 0.14.2 / 0.14.0**, **[Gen2Recomped](https://github.com/UNDERdecoded/Gen2Recomped) 0.7.49 + [Dramatic Shapes](https://github.com/UNDERdecoded/Gen2Recomped/releases/tag/v0.7.47) 0.7.47 release payload**, **[Battle Art Voxel Fork](https://github.com/absol89/DramaticShapeVoxelMod) 1.10.8 + the current Legendary visual stack**, [CBE](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) 2.0 and [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) 1.0 retain their accepted scope and caveats below.
+Other rows keep their own exact version pins and limits.

 **Key:** ✅ = validated within the row’s stated host, generation and setup; ⚠️ = the recorded partial / re-audit status, not a new compatibility pass. **3D yield** means 4-Way Sprite View correctly leaves genuine 3D models alone; it is not a camera failure.

 **Main BC Cameras** does not promise full Phenac on every map.
-Full Phenac is available on supported [CBE](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) stages, explicit Importer **HOST DEFAULT** stages, the validated direct Importer 0.14.2 selected environment/native-arena stages, and recognised outdoor live maps.
+Full Phenac is available on supported [CBE](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) stages, explicit Importer **HOST DEFAULT** stages, the validated direct Importer 0.14.4 selected environment/native-arena stages, and recognised outdoor live maps.
 Other live-world interiors and unknown map contexts keep their existing safeguards and ordinary Pokémon Intro/other cameras.
 A provider-selected cave environment is not the same contract as an unverified live overworld cave.

+**v1.4.2 live-arena scope:** the exact [Colosseum Battle Environments](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) **2.0** and [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) **1.0** packages share the new resident-arena PiP adapter.
+New runtime validation is the **Gen 2 / combined Overhaul 1.0** setup recorded in **Orre Colosseum and Outskirts**.
+Existing main-camera support on both generations is retained; the new arena draw was not separately device-tested on Gen 1, standalone CBE or every catalogue venue.

+**Recorded setup:** [Gen1Recomp](https://github.com/bryanthaboi/gen1recomp) **0.2.54 / Gen 2**, [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) **1.0**, and **Battle Art Voxel Gen2** (version not restated).
+Set **COLOSSEUM BATTLE CAMERA OFF**. **AUTO BATTLE FLOW can remain enabled** in this tested setup; the older blanket OFF instruction is superseded.
+This is a settings-record correction, not a new battle-flow arbitration change.

 ### Desktop mouse PiP placement — v1.4.1